 The city first mentioned in the book of "History of Armenia" written by famous Armenian Historian Movses Khorenatsi.
 But the Historian didn't mention the origin of the name.
 The area of nowadays city included in the historical Tashir canton.
 The region ruled Bagratuni dynasty, who founded Bagratunyats Kingdom of Armenia(885).

 The city was an ancient residence (3rd millennium BC), it has been settled since the early Bronze Age.
-A cyclopean fortress, an ancient cemetery prove that the residence dates back to the 3rd and 2nd millennium BC.
+A cyclopean fortress, an ancient cemetery proves that the residence dates back to the 3rd and 2nd millennium BC.
 The remains of a 10th-century church are also in the town.

 Tashir's first Church was built in 1994 and called Saint Astvatsatsin after that, was built Saint Sarkis in 2000.
-There is a lovely park in the center of the city where you will find a monument-memorial dedicated to the victims of Armenian Genocide.
+There is a lovely park in the center of the city where you will find a monument-memorial dedicated to the victims of the Armenian Genocide.
 Tashir also has a cultural center, 3 public libraries, and a music school.

 On October 8 the city celebrates its own day with great importance.
 Also every year "Tashir’s Cheese Festival" takes place here where many regions of Armenia participate and present their own handmade types of cheese.